Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 with the conditional distribution of the half-sample bootstrap root

 The nuisance parameter estimator $\hat{g}_n$ does not need to be re-estimated when computing \eqref{eq: bootstrap root}.
-A version of the half-sample bootstrap is implemented by default in the GRF R package \citep{athey2019generalized}.\footnote{The version of the half-sample bootstrap considered in \cite{athey2019generalized} is based on combining estimates of the variances of components of a linearization of the moment $M(x;\theta,g)$ with a Delta method type argument.
-By contrast, the bootstrap root \eqref{eq: bootstrap root} is agnostic to the structure of the conditional moment under consideration.} The half-sample bootstrap is an instance of subsampling \citep{politis1994large,politis2012subsampling}.
+A version of the half-sample bootstrap is implemented by default in the GRF R package \citep{athey2019generalized}.
+The half-sample bootstrap is an instance of subsampling \citep{politis1994large,politis2012subsampling}.

 Let $\hat{\lambda}^2_{n,j}$ denote the variance of $\sqrt{n}R^*_{n}(x^{(j)})$, conditioned on the data $\mathbf{D}_n$, and let $\hat{\mathsf{cv}}_{n}(\alpha)$ denote the $1-\alpha$ quantile of the distribution of the studentized statistic